 When choosing a provider, look for:

-- Proper plan documentation for audit readiness
+- Clear plan documentation

 FAQ